Twins Oosterhout

 Twins Oosterhout is baseball and softball club based in Oosterhout, the Netherlands.
 The Twins have played in the Honkbal Hoofdklasse since 2016.
 The team plays its home games at Sportpark de Slotbosse Toren.

+History

+The club was established in 1969 and has been known as "Twins" since 1976, following the merger of two clubs.

 Former Rakuten Golden Eagles pitcher Keiji Uezono played for the Twins in 2016.
-He went 4-1 with a 1.68 ERA in 59 innings pitched.
+He went 4–1 with a 1.68 ERA in 59 innings pitched.

-In 2021, the Twins began a exchange program with the Ibaraki Astro Planets of the Baseball Challenge League.
+In 2021, the Twins began an exchange program with the Ibaraki Astro Planets of the Baseball Challenge League.
 Under the program, two Japanese players from the Astro Planets roster are playing with the Twins for the 2021 season.
 In the future the Twins will also be able to send players and/or coaches to the Astro Planets to participate in a full Baseball Challenge League season.

 In 2023, American politician J.D Scholten pitched for the Twins, going 2 –1 with a 4.50 ERA and 31 strikeouts in 26 innings pitched.

+On 16 October 2024, Canadian Rob Ushy was announced as manager of the team ahead of the 2025 season.